typotheque/text-shaping/document.md

 #### Nukta forms

-Under this feature, we forming `*__nukta` glyphs so they can participate in later shaping rules like nromal letters.
+Under this feature, we forming `*__nukta` glyphs so they can participate in later shaping rules like normal letters.

 ```
 feature nukt {